mktrm/cs426-fall23/index.md

 ## Textbook
 Computer Organization and Design MIPS Edition, The Hardware/Software Interface, Fifth Edition (Patterson & Hennessy) (ISBN-13: 978-0124077263, ISBN-10: 0124077269)
 The textbook is required for this course.
+The pre-class readings are recommended, but not required.
+You will get more out of lecture if you have completed the pre-class reading.
+We try to be clear about what is okay to skim and what will be helpful to read deeply (See [Agenda](#agenda-tentative)).

-## Other Recommended Reading
+### Other Recommended Reading

 - Hennessy & Patterson, "Computer Architecture: A Quantitative Approach", Morgan Kaufmann
     - A more advanced treatment of many of the same topics in the textbook, as well as a lot more breadth.